Sokrates1989/task-completion-detector/docs/USAGE.md

    - The monitor checks the region every `intervalSeconds` seconds.
    - When the visual difference stays below `differenceThreshold` for `stableSecondsThreshold` seconds, it treats the task as "completed / needs your attention" and sends notifications.

+**Alternative: Watch for changes instead of stability**

+If you have a static indicator (like a pause button or progress bar) that changes when a task completes, use `change-watch` instead of `task-watch`:

+- `change-watch` or `task-watch --change` – notifies **immediately** when the region changes.
+- Useful for long-running tasks where you want instant notification when a static indicator updates.

 You can tune these thresholds by: